UniversalDependencies/docs/_sla-pos/PRON.md

 They are much closer to cardinal numerals but they cannot get the `NUM` tag, which is reserved for definite quantities.

 Note that the meaning of [pl] _tylko_ has shifted towards “only”, which makes it an adverb rather than a demonstrative quantifier.
+In [hr], _toliko_ is used sometimes as quantifier and sometimes as adverb.
 A similar shift may have happened in some of the other languages, too.
 The interrogative _kolik_ may be used as relative, except in [hsb] and [bg].
 Occasionally it may be also used as indefinite ([pl] _kilka_).